This guide explains the steps to crop shapes in the LibreOffice Draw program.

 To do that, draw a rectangle on top of the circle like this.
 The key part here is the “top”.
 Make sure you are drawing it on the top of the Circle.

-Shape -> Subtract.
-The shape will be cropped for the entire section of the rectangle which is covered on top of the Circle.
+Then from the menu, select Shape > Subtract.
+The shape will be cropped for the entire rectangle section, which is covered on top of the Circle.

-Repeat this operation with many shapes you want.
-This way easily crop shape in LibreOffice Draw.
+Repeat this operation with the many shapes you want.
+This way, easily crop shapes in LibreOffice Draw.